-The reason for the estimation in deaths is due to the fact that symptoms of an asbestos related disease do not tend to show until 15-30 years after exposure to the fibre.
+The reason for the estimation in deaths is due to the fact that symptoms of an asbestos-related disease do not tend to show until 15-30 years after exposure to the fibre.
 If you are worried that you have been exposed in the past to asbestos the NHS recommends that you are mindful of any health changes and to visit your GP.

-In 2012 the Control of Asbestos Regulations were updated because the EU decided that not enough was being done in the UK.
-However, the final kind of material, Crysotile, or more widely known as White Asbestos, was banned in 1999.
+In 2012 the Control of Asbestos Regulations was updated because the EU decided that not enough was being done in the UK.
+However, the final kind of material, Chrysotile, or more widely known as White Asbestos, was banned in 1999.
 Blue (Crocidolite) and Brown (Amosite) Asbestos are also too common in our buildings, and these are the most deadly types.
-Both these forms of Asbestos were banned in the 1985, and voluntary industrial bans were already being observed by many prior to that date.
+Both these forms of Asbestos were banned in 1985, and voluntary industrial bans were already being observed by many prior to that date.
 No Crocidolite was imported into the UK following 1970.
 That still leaves a vast amount of the material in UK premises, and Mesothelioma UK identifies some of the most at-risk trades as:

 The Control of Asbestos Regulations states that those responsible for the maintenance of buildings works are under a 'duty to manage' any asbestos in them.